 (55) By law, digital signatures can have the same legal status as written signatures.
-Staff must not use digital signatures in place of written signatures without authorisation from the Director, Information Technology.
+Staff must not use digital signatures in place of written signatures without authorisation from the Chief Information and Digital Officer.

 (56) Attachments must be in a format that can be read by a readily available program for which the University holds a licence in order to ensure that they can be read in the future.
 This means that documentary attachments (not including spreadsheets, databases and the like) should be in ASCII, TXT, RTF, DOC or PDF format.

-(57) Official emails must only be encrypted and sent using software approved by the Director, Information Technology.
+(57) Official emails must only be encrypted and sent using software approved by the Chief Information and Digital Officer.

 (58) Emails, including emails of a private or personal nature, are regularly backed up and/or archived by the University.
 It is not feasible to separate private or personal email from this process.
 Nothing in this policy prevents such backups or archiving.
 Requests for copies of backed up or archived emails will be treated in the same way as requests for copies of the original email.

-(59) Information Technology Services is not obliged to provide a user with copies of personal emails that it has backed up or archived although all reasonable efforts, within the constraints of Information Technology Services's resources, will be made to comply with such a request.
+(59) Information Technology and Digital Services is not obliged to provide a user with copies of personal emails that it has backed up or archived although all reasonable efforts, within the constraints of Information Technology and Digital Services's resources, will be made to comply with such a request.